 Language in Djibouti

-In Djibouti, both Arabic and French are spoken, however, Arabic is taught as their first language.
+It’s a great idea to dust off your French skills to help with your travel in Djibouti.
+Both Arabic and French are spoken, however, Arabic is taught as their first language.

 Don’t forget your travel insurance